 1. Determine the installation position of the light pole.

-The construction personnel determines whether it is suitable for construction and whether the street light’s height is appropriate, according to the construction drawings.
+According to the construction drawings, the construction personnel determines whether it is suitable for construction and whether the street light’s height is appropriate.
 The geological conditions of the survey site and the surrounding environment are also considered.
 The initial installation position of the street lamps is planned based on the distance between the street lamps of 40 to 50 meters.
 Once the determinations are completed, the relevant personnel will adjust the installation position of the street lamps according to the site’s actual environment.

 2. Excavation of the street lamp foundation pit.